An extension of Ordered Weighted Averaging over intervals with application to optimization under risk: Introduction

 \section{Introduction}

-Decision-making under uncertainty is a fundamental challenge in operations research and management science.
-The Ordered Weighted Averaging (OWA) operator, introduced by Yager \cite{YA88}, has emerged as a powerful tool for aggregating multiple criteria or scenarios in decision-making processes.
-OWA operators provide a flexible framework that can model a wide range of decision-maker attitudes, from optimistic to pessimistic, by adjusting the weighting vector.
+Decision-making under uncertainty is one of the fundamental challenges in operations research and management science.
+The Ordered Weighted Averaging (OWA) operator, introduced by Yager~\cite{YA88}, has emerged as a powerful tool to aggregate multiple scenarios in decision-making processes.
+OWA operators provide a flexible framework that can model a wide range of decision-maker attitudes, from optimistic to pessimistic, by adjusting the weighting vector~\cite{BGH24, XU05}.
+The theory and applications of OWA operators have been extensively developed since their introduction (see, e.g.,~\cite{YKB11}).

-The theory and application of OWA operators have been extensively developed since their introduction.
-Uncertain OWA operators were introduced to address situations where the aggregated arguments are uncertain variables \cite{xu2002uncertain}.
-Applications of induced generalized continuous OWA operators to group decision-making with interval fuzzy preference relations have been explored \cite{chen2011approach}.
-Furthermore, importance-weighted continuous generalized OWA operators have been proposed, incorporating both the importance of aggregated arguments and their ordered positions \cite{liu2013importance}.

-Recent advancements have also focused on preference elicitation \cite{baak2023preference}, determining OWA weights \cite{xu2005overview}, and generalizing the min-max regret criterion using OWA \cite{baak2023generalizing}.
-These developments demonstrate the ongoing relevance and evolving nature of OWA-based decision-making techniques.

-An important property of the OWA criterion is its connection to risk-averse decision-making.
-By using non-increasing weight vectors, OWA can capture a worst-case or robust optimization perspective \cite{kasperski2016robust, buchheim2018robust}.
-This risk-averse framing aligns well with techniques like conditional value-at-risk (CVaR) \cite{bertsimas2009constructing, rockafellar2000optimization, pflug2000some}, which focus on limiting exposure to extreme losses beyond a specified confidence level.
-The use of non-increasing weights in OWA emphasizes worst-performing outcomes, a concept explored in several studies \cite{ogryczak2003solving, Galand20121540, kasperski2015combinatorial}.

-The literature on OWA has also explored dependent OWA operators \cite{xu2008dependent} and applications in specific problem settings like MILP optimization \cite{ogryczak2012milp, ogryczak2003solving}.
-A recent book \cite{Goerigk2024} provides a comprehensive introduction to robust combinatorial optimization, including a discussion of the role of OWA.

-While the classic OWA operator is designed for discrete scenarios, many real-world problems involve continuous or interval-based uncertainty.
-The continuous OWA (C-OWA) concept was extended to continuous intervals, enabling aggregation over a continuous range \cite{yager2004owa}.
-A more generalized form of C-OWA was later proposed to handle complex decision-making scenarios \cite{zhou2012generalized}.
-Further developments include the induced continuous OWA (ICOWA) operator, which allows for a more general ordering process in continuous environments \cite{merigo2011decision}, and the continuous OWA distance (COWAD) operator, which combines C-OWA with distance measures for multi-criteria decision-making with continuous fuzzy numbers \cite{xu2008ordered}.
-A continuous OWA operator based on the Choquet integral has also been proposed, enabling the handling of interactions between criteria in continuous domains \cite{he2024application}.

-Despite these developments, there remains a gap in the literature regarding the application of OWA operators to problems with interval uncertainty, particularly in the context of optimization.
-While interval uncertainty has been extensively studied in robust optimization \cite{kasperski2016robust, buchheim2018robust}, the integration of OWA operators with interval uncertainty presents unique challenges and opportunities.